 Value for Money 69%

-Ischgl is overlooked by the Brits – which is baffling, given its full-throttle nightlife and high-quality intermediate pistes.
-So if you like your apres as much as your skiing and think you might be too old for St Anton, then put it on your hit-list.
+Ischgl is often overlooked by the Brits – which is baffling, given its full-throttle nightlife and high-quality intermediate pistes.
+If you like your après as much as your skiing, and think you might be too old for St Anton, put it high on your hit-list.

 Table of Contents

 - 1 Essential Advice for the Perfect Trip

 - 2 Guide to the Mountain

 - 4 Where to Stay

 Essential Advice for the Perfect Trip